bareos/bareos/manuals/en/developers/regression.md

 When adding a new test, be extremely careful about adding anything to any of the daemons’ configuration files.
 The reason is that it may change the prompts that are sent to the console.
-For example, adding a Pool means that the current scripts, which assume that Bacula automatically selects a Pool, will now be presented with a new prompt, so the test will fail.
+For example, adding a Pool means that the current scripts, which assume that Bareos automatically selects a Pool, will now be presented with a new prompt, so the test will fail.
 If you need to enhance the configuration files, consider making your own versions.

 ### Running a Test Under The Debugger

-You can run a test under the debugger (actually run a Bacula daemon under the debugger) by first setting the environment variable
+You can run a test under the debugger (actually run a Bareos daemon under the debugger) by first setting the environment variable
 <span>**REGRESS\_WAIT**</span> with commands such as: